vonderborch/ProjectTools/docs/project_tools_cl.md

 ### about

-A command for going to the wiki for documentation on the program.
+A command for getting information about the program.

 #### Parameters